 Is our flexible ATI Online programme for you?

-Once you have secured your place first with the college of your choice, you can then complete your registration here.
+If you have secured your place first with your college of your choice, please ensure to complete your registration through our online portal.
 You will need to register with ATI directly, in addition to your college, in order to book your exams and order course textbooks.
 Registration for September closes on Monday, 31st of October.

 If you’re a continuing student…

 Welcome back!
-Following your Year 1 exam results released in July, you will be able to register for Year 2 in your student TouchPoint.
+Following your Year 1 exam results, you will be able to register for Year 2 in your student TouchPoint.

 All you need to know